Boat Registration and Licenses in Virginia

 Renew by Mail

-Mail to the address on your renewal notice.
-Or, if you did not receive a renewal notice, complete a Application for Watercraft Certificate of Title and Certificate of Number (Registration) (Form BRT 08/02). and write "RENEWAL" in large letters at the top.
-Mail to the address on the form.
+To renew by mail, you'll need to send payment along with your renewal notice to the address on your renewal notice.
+Or, if you did not receive a renewal notice, complete a Application for Watercraft Certificate of Title and Certificate of Number (Registration), write "RENEWAL" in large letters at the top, and mail it to the address on the form.

 Renew in Person